shintouki/augmented-pandemic/README.md

 # README #

-This is a game that incoporates augmented reality and the idea of escaping from a pandemic.
+This is a game that combines augmented reality and the idea of escaping from a pandemic.

 ### What is this repository for? ###